BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 **Feature Name: ​ Left Bar, Top Bar**
 **What services, APIs, or platforms will you use to implement this feature?**
+- React Pose for animation
+- Emotion for styling
-React Pose for animation, emotion for styling, flexbox to lay out elements
+- Flexbox to lay out elements
 **What are the costs and benefits of using this solution?**
-- Animations for the left bar will improve UX for the users, and Pose is a developer-friendly
+Animations for the left bar will improve UX for the users, and Pose is a developer-friendly animation library.
-- animation library.
 Styling will proceed per best practices for navigational elements.

 **Name:** ​Calendar Display Presentation and CRUD **What services, APIs, or platforms will you use to implement this feature?**